lazywithclass/learning/to-study/obsidian-vault/Computer architecture.md

 Bistable sensitive to the level:
 ![[bistable-level-sensitive.png|700]]

-Being sensitive to levels means that a circuit is available for a longer period of time, so in the end it is as if the sequential circuits are not there, because the signal is passing through all of them, as it did with combinatoric circuits.
+Being sensitive to levels means that a circuit is available for a longer period of time, so in the end it is as if the sequential circuits are not there, because the signal is passing through all of them, as it did with combinational circuits.

 <aside>Transparency problem</aside>